danehobrecht/shadowtu.be/README.md

 ### Bash
 #### (GNU/Linux, MacOS):

-1. Download "shadowtube-bash" and open the folder in terminal:
+1. Download "shadowtube-bash" and open in terminal:

     `cd /path/to/shadowtube-bash`